 Pottsville is a somewhat small city located in the state of Pennsylvania.
 With a population of 13,802 people and six constituent neighborhoods, Pottsville is the 67th largest community in Pennsylvania.
-Pottsville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Pottsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Pottsville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pottsville are a mix of both white- and blue-collar jobs.
-Overall, Pottsville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pottsville who work in office and administrative support (14.67%), sales jobs (9.81%), and food service (7.26%).
+Overall, Pottsville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Pottsville who work in office and administrative support (13.11%), sales jobs (8.17%), and healthcare (7.87%).

 The most common language spoken in Pottsville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German.